EliaTogni/Univault/Classes/Simulation.md

 We have no guarantee that this distribution is a normal one.
 Now, if we want to have an estimate with confidence, for example, $95\%$, which would be the region containing this percentage?
 We cut of the tails for $5\%$ and the two $\theta$ will be the limits of the range.

-==aggiungere sto pezzo dalle slide
-Instead of giving a single (mean) value as estimate, it is more useful to provide a range in which we are confident the parameter value to be.
-If the observer values of the sample mean and the sample standard deviation are $\overline{X} = x$ and $S = s$, call the interval $\overline{x} \pm z_\alpha / 2^s \sqrt{n}$ an (approximate) $100(1 - \alpha)$ percent **confidence interval estimate** of $\theta$. ==

 -----
 ## Variance Reduction
 In order to have a low number of iterations, is it better to have an high variance or a low one?
 Obviously the low one.
-The lower the variance, the sooner we get to the stopping condition
-High variance means low confidence about the values produced.
+The lower the variance, the sooner we get to the stopping condition, as it was in interval estimates.
+This also implies that high variance means low confidence about the values produced.
 We also want to keep the randomness of the model.

-Can we do it?
+The core idea is to reduce the variance without trouch

 ### Antithetic variables
 Say you have 2 identical and independent distributed random variables with expected value $\theta$.
 We repeat $n$ observation of $X_1$ ..